Observing geometry of quantum states in a three-level system

-For each class of JNR we provide an example of the 3-tuple of observables $\mathcal{F}$ (see Supplemental Materials) being measured in our experiment.
-Given the set of JNR for $n=3$ is convex~\cite{Au-Yeung197985} and any interior point can be obtained by the mixture of boundary states, we randomly sample 300 ground-states $\ket{\psi_g(\theta,\phi)}$ of supporting Hamiltonian according to the parameters $\theta,\phi$ for each class, here $(\theta,\phi)$ defines the unit vector $\vec{h}=(\sin{\theta}\cos{\phi},\sin{\theta}\sin{\phi},\cos{\theta})$.
+For each class of JNR we provide an example of the 3-tuple of observables $\mathcal{F}$ (see Supplemental Material Sec. \RNum{2} B \cite{Supplementary}) being measured in our experiment.
+Given the set of JNR is convex for $n=3$~\cite{Au-Yeung197985} and any interior point can be obtained by the mixture of surface states, measuring pure surface states is enough for the observation of JNR.
+We randomly sample 300 ground-states $\ket{\psi_g(\theta,\phi)}$ of system Hamiltonians

+for each class (see Supplemental Material Sec. \RNum{2} A \cite{Supplementary}).
+Here $(\theta,\phi)$ defines the unit vector $\vec{h}=(\sin{\theta}\cos{\phi},\sin{\theta}$ $\sin{\phi},\cos{\theta})$.
 Then we measure the expectation values of the three observables with respect to these ground-states.
 Figure \ref{fig:exp_results} illustrates the experimental results for the exemplary JNRs of eight classes.
-The theoretical JNR for each class is ploted by sampling adequate ground-states (more than 3000) and generating the convex hull of the corresponding theoretical expectation values.
-The experimental results are all located near the boundary of the theoretical predictions.
+The experimental results are in line with the theoretical predictions, as they are very closed to the surface of the theoretical predictions.
 The average similarity $S$ between experimentally measured probability distributions $\{p_j\}$ and the theoretical values $\{p_j^{th}\}$ is above $0.994$, with $S=(\sqrt{p_0p_0^{th}}+\sqrt{p_1p_1^{th}}+\sqrt{p_2p_2^{th}})^2$.
-The convex hulls of the experimental data also show the same geometry features (the number of $s$ and $e$) and manifest high similarity with the theoretical convex hulls of JNRs.
-Deviations between the observed data and the theoretical values are mainly attributed to systematic errors in the settings of experimental parameters (see Supplemental Materials for a detailed analysis).
+The convex hulls of the experimental data also show the same geometrical features (the number of $s$ and $e$).
+Deviations between the observed data and the theoretical values are mainly attributed to systematic errors in the settings of experimental parameters (see Supplemental Material Sec. \RNum{2} E \cite{Supplementary}).
+Apart from the first class, the rest seven classes of the JNR are different from either a sphere or an ellipsoid, showing distinct properties of qutrit state space from those of qubits.